FriendsOfEpub/blitz-tasks/recipes/clean-output.md

 </html>
 ```

-In 2 scripts and a few searches, we have cleaned our output.
+With two scripts and a few searches, we have cleaned our output.

 ## Recap